giampaolo/psutil/docs/faq.rst

 - :func:`os.cpu_count` returns the number of :term:`logical CPUs <logical CPU>` (including hyperthreads).
-It is the same as ``psutil.cpu_count(logical=True)``, but psutil does not honour `PYTHON_CPU_COUNT`_ environment variable introduced in Python 3.13.
+It is the same as ``psutil.cpu_count(logical=True)``, but psutil does not honour :envvar:`PYTHON_CPU_COUNT` environment variable introduced in Python 3.13.
 - :func:`os.process_cpu_count` (Python 3.13+) returns the number of CPUs the calling process is **allowed to use** (respects CPU affinity and cgroups).
   The psutil equivalent is ``len(psutil.Process().cpu_affinity())``.